puppetlabs/gatling-puppet-load-test/NEW_README.md

 ## Acceptance tests

-You can execute the `acceptance` rake task resulting in a much shorter gatling run.
+You can execute the `acceptance` rake task resulting in a much shorter Gatling run.
 This task runs VMPooler by default.
 This is useful for quickly testing changes to the performance test setup.

 The [expected environment variables](#environment-variables) must be set prior to executing this task.
-You must also set an an environment variable for `BEAKER_OPTIONS_FILE` prior to executing this task.
+Additional environment variables can be set individually or stored in a file and referenced by setting the `BEAKER_OPTIONS_FILE` environment variable prior to executing this task.
 This repo includes [options files](setup/options), but if you have specific needs you must craft an options file that meets your needs.
 Here is an example.

 ```
 export BEAKER_OPTIONS_FILE='setup/options/options_pe.rb'